aimnova.

 IB-style question — analyse an infographic

 Analyse how this infographic persuades.
-Described: a giant red “£0” fills the top; below, a small green line reads “What your loyalty is worth to them.”
-A tiny wallet leaks coins.
+Described: a giant grey clock face fills the top, its hands frozen; below, a small red line reads “Hours of your life spent scrolling this year.”
+A tiny figure sinks into a phone screen.

 Step by step:

-1. Name a choice: the huge red ‘£0’ sits at the top of the visual hierarchy — the first thing you see.
+1. Name a choice: the huge grey frozen clock sits at the top of the visual hierarchy — the first thing you see.

-3. Another choice: the leaking-wallet icon turns an abstract idea into something concrete — money quietly draining away.
+3. Another choice: the tiny figure sinking into the screen turns an abstract idea into something concrete — a person swallowed by their phone.

-4. So what: words and visuals work as one message, so the reader feels cheated and ready to act.
+4. So what: words and visuals work as one message, so the reader feels time quietly lost and ready to change.

 Final answer:

-The giant red ‘£0’ dominates the hierarchy, so shock hits first — red for danger, size shouting that your loyalty is worth nothing.
-The leaking-wallet icon makes that concrete, and words and image together push the reader to feel cheated.
+The giant frozen grey clock dominates the hierarchy, so it hits first — a stopped clock and its size signal time wasted and lost.
+The tiny figure sinking into the screen makes that concrete, and words and image together push the reader to feel their time is slipping away.

 IB-style question — analyse a political cartoon